lingdoc/taggedPBC/README.md

 # taggedPBC

 **tldr**: POS-tagged and dependency-annotated verses, initially from the Parallel Bible Corpus (PBC; [Mayer & Cysouw 2014](#1)), with Python code for extracting various metrics and making cross-linguistic comparisons.
 To contribute to this dataset, please refer to [Contributing](#contributing-to-this-dataset) below.
+Individual languages are grouped into families under [corpora/README.md](corpora/README.md).

 > This repository is shared under a CC BY-NC-SA 4.0 license, and can be used solely for research purposes.
 Copyright of the selected verses of each translation is retained by the original copyright holders.